Montana-Media-Arts/creative-coding-1/modules/week-4/_posts/2017-01-25-order-of-operations.md

 <br />

 Your homework this week asks you draw a portrait (more to come later).
-In creating this sketch, you will need to think carefully about order of operations for your functions.
+In creating this sketch, you will need to think carefully about order of operations for your statements.
 Both for transformations, and shape placement.